 Employees must also take leave for one of the following covered reasons:

 Paid family leave is not available when an employee takes leave for his or her own illness.
 However, for short-term disabilities—including pregnancy and other medical conditions—the employee may be able to collect state short-term disability benefits.
 For more information, see California Short-Term Disability Benefits.

-Benefits are paid for a maximum of six weeks (set to increase to eight weeks on July 1, 2020).
+Benefits are paid for a maximum of eight weeks.
 The seven-day waiting period no longer applies, so benefits can begin with the first day off work.